kjac/FormEditor/Docs/multiple.md

 </script>
 ```

-And lastly, add your `ng-app` to the outer scope:
+And lastly, declare your `ng-app` in the outer scope:
 ```html
 <body ng-app="myApp">
 ```